Trying to save South Africa's first language - BBC News

 Back in the classroom, there are about 20 children, most of them under 10 years old and a few teenagers.

-Mary-Ann Prins, 16, is Ms Esua's best student and hopes to one day teach this class.
+Mary-Ann Prins, 16, is Ms Esau's best student and hopes to one day teach this class.

 "I love learning this language.
 It makes me feel like I belong, like I am connected to my great-grandparents.
-I'm told that they used to speak it and today I can be a part of that to," she says with a broad smile.
+I'm told that they used to speak it and today I can be a part of that too," she says with a broad smile.

 No place to belong